 How long does it take to build a credit history with a secured credit card?

-Even if you’ve started with a blank slate and maintained an excellent payment history for the first six months, your credit score may not be where you want it just yet.
-There are other factors that impact your credit score including the length of your credit file, your credit mix and your credit utilization.
+Even if you’ve started with a blank slate and maintained an excellent payment history for the first six months, your credit may not be where you want it just yet.
+Other factors may impact your credit, including the length of your credit file, your credit mix and your credit utilization.

-If you’re hoping to repair a credit score that has been damaged by financial setbacks, the timelines can be longer.
-A year or two with regular, timely payments and good credit utilization can push your credit score up.
-However, bankruptcies, collections, and late payments can linger on your credit report for anywhere from seven to ten years.
+If you’re hoping to repair credit that has been damaged by financial setbacks, the timelines can be longer.
+A year or two with regular, timely payments and good credit utilization can push your credit up.
+However, bankruptcies, collections and late payments can linger on your credit report for anywhere from seven to ten years.

-That said, you may not have to use a secured credit card throughout your entire credit building process.
-Your goal may be to repair your credit to the point where your credit score is good enough to make you eligible for an unsecured credit card.
+You may not have to use a secured credit card throughout your entire credit building process.
+Your goal may be to repair your credit to the point where your credit is good enough to make you eligible for an unsecured credit card.
 To that end, you’ll need to research factors such as any fees that apply to the unsecured credit cards you’re considering.

-There is no quick fix to having a great credit score.
+There is no quick fix to building credit.
 Building good credit with a secured credit card takes time and diligence, but as you start to enjoy the benefits of improved creditworthiness, you’ll see that having healthy credit is worth the effort.

 If you’re looking for a secured card to start building credit with, the Citi® Secured Mastercard is a smart choice and provides tools to support timely payments, such as the ability to choose your payment due date and AutoPay.